davidsaOpenu/simulator/eVSSIM/README.md

 Building
 --------

-1. cd to root folder (cd .eVSSIM)
+1. cd to the project folder
-2. run scripts/compile.sh
+2. run eVSSIM/scripts/compile.sh

 Setting up VSSIM and run QEMU
 ------------------------

-1. cd to root folder (cd eVSSIM)
+1. cd to the project folder
-2. run sudo scripts/run_simulator.sh <PATH-TO-IMAGE>
+2. run sudo eVSSIM/scripts/run_simulator.sh <PATH-TO-IMAGE>
    the script needs root permission in order to mount a tmpfs for the simulator.

 QEMU distclean